 Best Workhorse iPad: iPad Pro 11-Inch

-Furthermore, the A12X Bionic chip found inside the iPad Pro outshines many laptops in terms of raw power and overall system performance.
+Furthermore, the A12Z Bionic chip found inside the iPad Pro outshines many laptops in terms of raw power and overall system performance.
 You’ll have no problems editing 4K videos in iMovie, playing intensive 3D games, or using two apps side-by-side with all that power at your disposal.
+Fortunately, aside from the size, both the 12.9-inch and 11-inch models of the iPad Pro come equipped with the same hardware and software.

 Best iPad for Tight Budgets: iPad